MikeTheEngr/MARC/README.md

 [![Arc Network](https://img.shields.io/badge/Built%20on-Arc%20Network-00E5BE?style=for-the-badge)](https://arc.io)

 Arc is an EVM-compatible Layer-1 blockchain built for programmable money.
-USDC is the native gas token — stablecoin-native DeFi without ETH volatility.
+USDC is the native gas token,stablecoin-native DeFi without ETH volatility.

-*MARC is currently on Arc Testnet — no real funds at risk.*
+*MARC is currently on Arc Testnet,no real funds at risk.*

 </div>